htp82/resume/README.md

 communication, stakeholder alignment, and swift issue resolution.
 Championed continuous improvement by identifying process gaps, implementing scalable automation solutions, and mentoring QA professionals on Agile methodologies and modern test frameworks.
+Conducted comprehensive reviews of requirements, specifications, and technical documents using JIRA and Confluence, executed web application and API testing based on structured test plans.
+Estimated, prioritized, and coordinated testing activities in collaboration with Agile teams and Scrum Masters to ensure high-quality and on-time software releases.
+Designed, developed, and executed automation scripts using Cucumber Studio for web applications and POSTMAN for API testing, managed defect tracking, regression cycles, and QA metrics reporting.
+Developed and documented test strategies across multiple projects, ensuring comprehensive coverage and execution using tools such as Rally, JIRA, Confluence, Postman, and Trello.
+Led Agile testing activities including sprint planning, effort estimation, test case design, and execution, aligning with SDLC and STLC frameworks to maintain high quality throughout the delivery lifecycle.
+Facilitated requirement gathering and traceability, communicated testing progress and risks to stakeholders, and oversaw automation, API testing, and continuous QA-development alignment within each sprint Designed and implemented robust, end-to-end automation frameworks to support integration, smoke, regression, and User Acceptance Testing (UAT) across diverse use cases and real-world scenarios.
+Contributed to enterprise-wide quality dashboards by generating actionable QA metrics, leveraging SQL queries and data analysis to monitor test coverage, defect trends, and release readiness.
+Championed Agile testing practices by continuously adopting industry trends, emerging tools, and best practices to refine testing strategies and deliver high-quality insurance applications in fast-paced Agile environments.

 CORE COMPETENCIES
 --------------------------------------------------------------------------------------------------------------------------